Skip to content

 Background Requirements

-HMPO requires a plain white or light grey background.
-No patterns, no texture, no shadows.
+HMPO requires a plain cream or light grey background for printed photos — not white.
+This is a genuinely UK-specific rule: many countries demand a pure white background, but HM Passport Office wants a light, neutral, slightly-off-white tone that gives clear contrast with your face and hair.
+For digital photos the requirement is a plain light-coloured background with no texture and nothing behind you.
+No patterns, no objects, no shadows.
 The background must be consistent across the entire image — a shadow cast by the subject on the background wall is grounds for rejection.

-If your photo has the wrong background, Pixotter's background removal tool strips the existing background and lets you replace it with plain white.
+If your photo has the wrong background, Pixotter's background removal tool strips the existing background and lets you replace it with a plain cream or light grey tone.
 Then resize to the correct dimensions and you are done.

 Lighting matters too.
-Photograph against a wall or sheet that is actually white (not cream or off-white).
+Photograph against a wall or sheet that reads as plain cream or light grey under even light.
 Use even front lighting — a window facing you, or two lamps at 45-degree angles.
 Avoid flash pointed directly at a close wall, which creates a hot spot on the background.

 Expression and Appearance Rules